noelmartinon/mboxzilla/README.md

 The build requirements are:
 - C++ compiler that supports C++11 regular expressions.
 For example GCC >= 4.9 or clang with libc++.
-- C++ Libraries : zlib, ssh2, ssl, curl
+- C++ Libraries : zlib, ssh2, ssl, curl (see installation script in 'docs' folder)

 From linux do :